ctuning/ck-scc/README.md

 $ ck install_deps scc-workflow
 ```

-You should also describe how to install dependencies in the following ReadMe file:
+You should also describe how to install all dependencies in the following ReadMe file:
 ```
 ReproducibilityChallenge/compile/README
 ```